 Always have an agenda

 You should always have an agenda for your meetings, even for the one-on-ones.
-Schedule out a couple of minutes to chat with a worker and build the relationship.
+Schedule out a couple of minutes to chat with a freelancer and build the relationship.
 Then, you should both be looking at the agenda for the rest of the meeting.
 A planned agenda saves a huge amount of time.
-It’s a way of not only saving time for yourself, but also letting workers know how much you value theirs.
+It’s a way of not only saving time for yourself, but also letting freelancers know how much you value theirs.

 Don’t forget to praise good work